Software manufacturer for innovative engineering software

-X-Visual Technologies GmbH is a medium-sized, founder-managed software developer that publishes innovative engineering software for the process industry.
+X-Visual Technologies GmbH is a medium-sized, founder-managed software developer in Berlin that publishes innovative engineering software for the process industry.

 X-Visual stands for sustainable corporate development and gives its employees the freedom to develop their potential.

 Our P&ID software PlantEngineer isn’t set in stone.
 We continue to develop it thanks to a constant dialogue with our customers and partners.
 This development process is also enriched by experience from customer projects, meetings with users, and inspiration from active participation in industrial committees.
 We use conferences as a platform to engage in discussions with our customers and to present solutions.